LivePersonInc/lpabcsdk/README.md

 https://developers.liveperson.com/engagement-attributes-types-of-engagement-attributes.html

 LE Account Configuration/ Server side installation:

+1. Make sure you have an ABC biz ID.
+2. In houston,‘ App management” use template/custom to create a json stab.
+Make sure to populate a "client_name".
+The rest of the json is not needed and could be disposed. then click “install”.
+The generated ‘appInstallId’ will show up in the Private installed Apps tab, under the client_name you created..
-1. Enable SDK via Houston:  Messaging Gateway- Apple, set SDK Enabled flag to ‘true’
+3. Enable SDK via Houston, go to - Messaging Gateway- Apple enable SDK Enabled flag to ‘true’ Paste in the app install id from previous step
-2. Enable App installation and obtain appinstallID in houston/Messaging Gateway/Apple
+Paste in the biz id from first step
-3. Make sure site settings enabled with messaging.sdes
+4. Make sure site settings enabled with messaging.sdes (set flag to ‘true’)
-4. Make sure site setting file sharing isset to 'true'
+5. Make sure site setting file sharing is enabled (messaging.file.sharing.enabled) flag is set to ‘true’

 XCode Installation: